andreaselia/laravel-analytics/README.md

 You can exclude certain routes from being tracked by adding them to the `exclude` array in the `analytics.php` config file.

+### Ignore robots

+You can ignore requests from robots by setting the `ignoreRobots` property in the `analytics.php` config file.

 ### Masking routes

 You can mask certain routes from being tracked by adding them to the `mask` array in the `analytics.php` config file.